© No machine-readable author provided. Rickjpelleg assumed (based on copyright claims)., some rights reserved (CC-BY) · Wikimedia Commons

 Bloom Information

-Flower heads open from August through November — one of the latest-flowering Mediterranean shrubs.
-The branching panicles produce hundreds of small yellow heads progressively over 8–12 weeks.
-Peak bloom is September–October.
-Pollinated by bees, hoverflies, and butterflies; an important late-season nectar source in Mediterranean ecosystems.Detailed Descriptions
+Flower heads open from August through November, late in the Mediterranean shrub-flowering season.
+The branching panicles produce hundreds of small yellow heads progressively over 8-12 weeks.
+Peak bloom is September through October.
+Pollinated by bees, hoverflies, and butterflies; a primary late-season nectar source in Mediterranean ecosystems.Detailed Descriptions

 Sun Requirements